UnicornOfDoom12/NEA/README.md

 Mouse button marker //
 Idle animation fix so it one frame //
 Reload at start//
-HandCannon Gen
+HandCannon Gen //
-Box refactor only commit once exit, and only opened by player when melee/ player gains health when they open aswell Draw actual Connections // button prefab //
-Difficutly, weapon damage and health. enable the checkgraph update help increase chance of connection substantially// health counter // update database when enemy dies art for walls renable the knife thingy
+Box refactor only commit once exit, and only opened by player when melee/ player gains health when they open aswell // Draw actual Connections // button prefab // increase chance of connection substantially// health counter // update database when enemy dies

+art for walls
+renable the knife thingy
 Fix multiple connections
+Difficutly, weapon damage and health. enable the checkgraph update help one more enemy type testing for hc gen